SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 So now that we have constructed the payload format for the PaymentCharged event, it is time to design the event itself.
 What's involved?
 Well we need to apply our best practices as it comes to the Topic name!

 1. Click into the _Designer_ component of the Event Portal
-1. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
+1. Double-Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
 2. Click on the Events tab
 3. On the Upper Right Corner, Click the _Create_ button and select _Create Event_
    ![](img/create-event.png)